 It’s a small food truck sitting beside a pub in the middle of Hampstead Village and the lineups are legendary.
 The truck opens at around noon depending on the day and folks start lining up well in advance to order.

 There is no seating so when you get your crepe you grab a nearby bench or curb and sit down to enjoy one of the best crepes you will ever try.
 Choosing which one you want can be a dilemma but since the line-up is so long you will have plenty of time to figure it out.

 The crepes themselves range from the savory chock full of cheese, mushrooms, garlic, asparagus, spinach, and ham or pretty much whatever combination you prefer.
 The sweet variety ranges from a simple pure lemon and sugar or apple compote to a spectacular La Surprise des Caraibes.
 This heaven in a cone is packed full of bananas, chocolate, coconut, and real rum – decadent beyond imagination.

 Each handmade crepe is rolled into a cone shape and placed in a paper holder that makes it easy to eat and is clearly environment-friendly.
 There is a range of prices from a few pounds up so it is very affordable.
 La Crêperie de Hampstead is on the corner of Hampstead High Street and Perrin’s Court a two-minute walk from Hampstead tube station.

 Recommended by Faith from The World’s Kitchens

-Borough market is a must on any London bucket list – but if you’re a foodie, this is a one of your bucket list items for anywhere in the world!
+Borough Market is a must on any London bucket list – but if you’re a foodie, this is one of your bucket list items for anywhere in the world!